tymyrddin/purple/source/docs/foundations/system-effectiveness/for-defence.md

 without anyone noticing.

 Deliberate model testing is not the same as penetration testing.
-It is asking specific questions: does the isolation we believe exists actually exist?
-Does the alert we believe fires actually fire against this technique?
-Does the escalation path we have documented actually work at 2:00?
+It is asking specific questions: does the isolation believed to exist actually exist?
+Does the alert believed to fire actually fire against this technique?
+Does the documented escalation path actually work at 2:00?

 This is closer to chaos engineering applied to security assumptions than to a traditional red team engagement.
 The goal is to make model drift visible before an attacker finds it.

 ### Designing for model failure

 The working assumption is that the current models are wrong in ways not yet discovered.
-This is not pessimism; it is an accurate assessment of the state of any complex system.
+In any complex system, some of them are.

 The design question is: when a model fails, what is the blast radius?
 Architectures that segment failure, that limit what a single wrong assumption can reach, and that produce visible signals when assumptions are violated are more